Hans Peter Doskozil: Political career

 In a November 2022 poll, the SPÖ received a plurality of the votes when respondents were asked which party they would vote for under the condition that Doskozil would run as the SPÖ's candidate for chancellor of Austria.
+In early 2023, he challenged the incumbent SPÖ chairperson Pamela Rendi-Wagner for the chairpersonship.
+The party called for a vote among its members to be held before the summer in the special 2023 Social Democratic Party of Austria leadership election.